 January Marie Lapuz was a transgender woman of colour who was murdered in September 2012 in New Westminster, British Columbia.
-A grassroots, community driven, “Justice for January” march followed shortly afterwards.
+A grassroots, community-driven, “Justice for January” march followed shortly afterward.

 January’s glowing heart has inspired and touched many across the community and through sharing her story, we hope to emit her light, legacy, and advocacy.

 This documentary feature film is a celebration of January’s life, among other trans women of colour.
 This film is about remembering the impact that January had on the lives of everyone she encountered.
 This film is about uplifting the narratives and lived experiences of trans women of colour.
 This film is about collectively liberating all marginalized and oppressed people.